ReciprocalSpace/ReciprocalSpace/README.md

 Hey!
 I'm ReciprocalSpace!

 I’m interested in nerdy stuff, like physics, and math!
 I develop several libraries to help my colleagues (and I!) analyse their data for their academic research.
-If any of these libraries can be of use to you, please feel free use it!
-And if you'd like to contribute, even better!
+If any of these libraries can be of use to you, please feel free to use it!
+And if you'd like to contribute, that's even better!

 My ambitions for the foreseeable future :
 - Getting better at implementing design patterns